 -art to-go bags filled with art supplies for hospitalized patients (Each bag costs $25.
 To donate a bag to a patient in need please follow this link.

--weekly live art sessions
+-monthly live art sessions

 -custom, printable coloring pages

 -music, storytelling, and healing sounds by AWAHIH Artists-in-Residence.

 (To visit the Let's Make Art page please follow this link.)

 AWAHIH invites patients and their families to join them for art-making in the Nemours Children's Health Hematology/Oncology waiting room and Wolfson Children's Hospital play rooms six days a week.
 This is an opportunity for patients and families to have meaningful interactions while also having a positive and uplifting fine art experience in the healthcare setting.

 Six days a week, AWAHIH Artists-in-Residence (AIR) bring creative opportunities right to patients' bedsides, transforming their hospital rooms into art studios.
 AWAHIH currently offers bedside art sessions to patients at Wolfson Children’s Hospital and Mayo Clinic.
 AWAHIH AIR are adept at personalizing the art experience and accommodating each patient’s unique interests and abilities.
 Our AIR also create beautiful works of art per the patient's request.

 AWAHIH provides group visual arts and healing sound sessions to Wolfson Children's Hospital Behavioral Health pediatric patients as well as Baptist Health adult and geriatric behavioral health patients.
 Patients report that having this allotted time of art making and music playing/ listening contributes to their emotional and mental well-being and enhances their healing process and overall healthcare experience.